 And it wasn’t an easy one.
-The budget was small, and there was that lurid story: a serial killer “preacher” manipulates his way into a small town’s trust, and then terrorizes two children in order to get his hands on some money stolen by their late father.
+The budget was small, and there was that lurid story: a serial killer “preacher” manipulates his way into a small town’s trust and then terrorizes two children to get his hands on some money stolen by their late father.
 It wasn’t simply a thriller, it certainly wasn’t a crime story, and it wasn’t quite film noir.
-Laughton, however, recognized that above all, it could be Expressionistic.
+Laughton however recognized that above all, it could be Expressionistic.

 Arguably, he made one of the wisest decisions any director ever made when he hired novelist and critic James Agee as the screenwriter.
 Agee had a knack for finding transcendence in ordinary things; his innovative nonfiction book Let Us Now Praise Famous Men, capturing the lives of impoverished sharecroppers, is a meditation on elevating humble subjects.
 He would have a heavy hand in crafting the deeply Americana feel of the film and exploring the psychology of its characters while feeling out the deeper subtexts of the story.
 Of course, Laughton and Agee were working with powerful source material.
 Grubb’s novel furnished much of the movie’s memorable dialogue, and Grubb himself sent Laughton sketches of certain scenes as he had imagined them, influencing several iconic shots.
 The novel was destined to be made into a movie from the start.

-The story’s themes of religion, sex, and good and evil are echoed by its sets.
-The Harpers’ small house has that claustrophobic hallway, shadows in the bedrooms at night, and the deep cellar with its dusty jars canned however many moons ago.
-During the scene of Willa’s murder, her bedroom with its gabled roof looks like a chapel–or a mausoleum.
+The story’s themes of religion, sex, good and evil are echoed by its sets.
+The Harpers’ small house has that claustrophobic hallway, the shadows in the bedrooms at night, and the deep cellar with its dusty jars canned who knows how many moons ago.
+During the scene of Willa’s murder her bedroom with its gabled roof looks like a chapel–or a mausoleum.
 In a perversion of the marriage bed, Powell leans over her until he’s nearly horizontal with her prostrate, obedient body as he raises his knife.
 On the other hand, the warm-hearted Miz Cooper’s house is reminiscent of the quaint family farmhouses from Way Down East or True Heart Susie.
 The rooms are open and comfortable, her gardens yield good vegetables, and there’s usually fresh apples around if anyone’s hungry.

-I find Powell’s bumbling more unsettling in some ways than funny, but I’m reminded of this perspective when I observe Powell onscreen.
+I find Powell’s bumbling more unsettling in most ways than funny, but I’m reminded of this perspective when I observe Powell onscreen.
 Somehow I’m reminded of C.S.
-Lewis’s novel Perelandra, where the main hero has a bizarre experience with an evil being who calls his name pointlessly all night:
+Lewis’s novel Perelandra, where the main hero has a bizarre experience with an evil being who keeps pointlessly calling out his name all night:

 “What chilled and almost cowed him was the union of malice with something nearly childish.
 For temptation, for blasphemy, for a whole battery of horrors, he was in some sort prepared: but hardly for this petty, indefatigable nagging as of a nasty little boy at a preparatory school.
 Indeed, no imagined horror could have surpassed the sense which grew within him as the slow hours passed, that this creature was, by all human standards, inside out…On the surface, great designs and an antagonism to Heaven which involved the fate of worlds: but deep within, when every veil had been pieced, was there, after all, nothing but a black puerility, an aimless empty spitefulness content to sate itself with the tiniest cruelties…?”

-What sometimes missed in the discussion of the preacher’s buffoonish aspects is the key scene where he meets Miz Cooper.
-In the face of Miz Cooper’s faith and strength of character, Powell’s usual patter instantly appears manipulative and ridiculous.
-She sees through him instantly, instinctively.
+What’s sometimes missed in discussions of the preacher’s buffoonish aspects is the key scene where he meets Miz Cooper.
+In the face of Miz Cooper’s faith and strength of character Powell’s usual patter instantly appears manipulative and ridiculous.
+She sees through him very quickly, instinctively.
 I can think of few stronger, or truer, contrasts of good and evil.